ProteinGym/proteingym-benchmark/README.md

 ```

 > [!NOTE]
-> You can add your data and model for each group, either supervised or zero-shot in [params.yaml](params.yaml)
+> You can add your data and model for each group, either supervised or zero-shot, in [params.yaml](params.yaml)